Malcolm Grant

 Sir Malcolm John Grant, CBE, FAcSS (born 29 November 1947) is a barrister, academic lawyer, and former law professor.
 Born and educated in New Zealand, he was the ninth President and Provost of University College London – the head as well as principal academic and administrative officer of the university – for over a decade from 2003 until 2013.

 He then served for 7 years as chairman of NHS England (previously known as the NHS Commissioning Board).
 He has published extensively in planning and environmental law, and local government law, including serving for 23 years (1981–2004) as the editor of the 8 loose leaf volume Encyclopaedia of Planning Law and Practice of which he remains a consultant editor.

-He was the Chancellor of the University of York.
+From 2015 to 2022, he was the Chancellor of the University of York.

 Early life, education and previous work

 Grant was born and raised in Oamaru, New Zealand.
-He attended the state-run Waitaki Boys' High School and was organist at St Luke’s Church.
+He attended the state-run Waitaki Boys' High School and was organist at St Luke's Church.
 He went on to study at the University of Otago, where he respectively gained an LL.B.
 (1970), LL.M.
 (1973) and LL.D. degree (1986).
 He became a Lecturer in Law at Southampton University (1972–1986).
 He was then a Professor of Law and Vice-Dean, from 1986 until 1991, of the University College London Faculty of Laws.

-In 1991 Grant was elected Professor of Land Economy at the University of Cambridge and a Professorial Fellow of Clare College.
+In 1991, Grant was elected Professor of Land Economy at the University of Cambridge and a Professorial Fellow of Clare College.
 He then served as Head of the Department of Land Economy at Cambridge from 1993 until 2001, and in 2002 was appointed Pro-Vice-Chancellor of the university.
 Whilst there he led attempts to reform the governance of the university.